-This guide has been created to give a quick start to install active/active clustering in PacketFence 7+.
+This guide gives a quick start to install active/active clustering in PacketFence 7+.
 This guide does not include advanced troubleshooting of the active/active clustering.
 Refer to the documentation of HAProxy and Keepalived for advanced features.

 The latest version of this guide is available at https://packetfence.org/documentation/